Clean Window Coverings For The Holidays

 Blow Them Away

 If you’re really in a rush, vacuums can make cleaning your window coverings a cinch.
 They’re especially useful for shades and other delicate treatments.
 Simply use the upholstery attachment on the lowest setting to blow away lingering dust.
 If your vacuum cleaner seems to have vanished or is busy cleaning the rest of the house, don’t worry!
-A spare hair dryer will also do the trick if you use it on the coolest setting.
-Even if your blinds and shades don’t look dirty to the naked eye, give these tricks a try and the results may blow your mind.
+A spare hair dryer will also do the trick.
+Just use it on the coolest setting.
+Even if your blinds and shades don’t look dirty to the naked eye, give these tricks a try.

 Cleaning Win-don’ts

-I’ve given you plenty of tips for sprucing up your blinds and shades before guests arrive, but here are a few tips on how NOT to clean your window treatments.
+Now you have plenty of tips for sprucing up your blinds and shades, but here are a few tips on how NOT to clean your window treatments.
 Unless you’re dealing with vinyl vertical blinds, please fight the urge to drop your blinds into a big bath of soapy water.
-While it may seem like an easy solution, this method will spell disaster for the small mechanics inside your headrail.
-These parts aren’t meant to get went and dunking them will likely spell disaster.
+It may seem like an easy solution, this method will spell disaster for the small mechanics inside your headrail.
+These parts aren’t meant to get wet and dunking them will spell disaster.
 Also, when spot cleaning, I recommend avoiding any heavy detergents or heavy hands.
-Heavy detergents may spot or stain your treatments and a heavy hand may crinkle delicate shades.
+Heavy detergents may stain your treatments and a heavy hand can crinkle delicate shades.
 Instead, give them plenty of time to air dry and avoid dabbing at them with a cloth.
 Be gentle and patient as frequent fiddling will remove the crisp look, especially with soft window coverings.

 These quick fixes should leave you plenty of time to make your home sparkle before houseguests start dashing towards your door.
 No matter which type of window treatment you have, these tips will pay off big during the winter months.
 If it’s time for new blinds, don’t hesitate to switch them out and hang them up before you start hanging up stockings over the fireplace.
 Hide from humbuggery this year and make sure your home is ready for a happy holiday!